Atlant154/cpp_ode_euler_weight/README.md

 ## Speed

-This implementation uses STL-containers abd calculates the error in separate function.
+This implementation uses STL-containers and calculates the error in separate function.
 For this reason, this implementation is 34-40% slower than the C-code.
-If you want to increase the performance, you can replace `.at()` with `[]` and calculate the error in the solution finding cycle.
+If you want to increase the performance, you can replace `.at()` with `[]` and calculate the error in the solution-finding cycle.